-heap- Before starting the ALM Octane server the first time, change the heap memory values on all active cluster nodes.For example, you may need to increase the heap size if there is an increase in the number
+Before starting the ALM Octane server the first time, change the heap memory values on all active cluster nodes.

 For example, you may need to increase the heap size if there is an increase in the number of active workspaces in ALM Octane, or an increase in the number of concurrent user sessions.